FRINXio/FRINX-machine/README.md

 - docker-ce 18.09

 NOTE: It may happen that swarm initialization will fail during install.
 Most likely due to multiple network interfaces present.
-In that case run `docker swarm init --advertise-addr <ip-addr>` command to tell swarm which to use for inter-manager communication and overlay networking
+In that case run `docker swarm init --advertise-addr <ip-addr>` command to tell swarm which ip address to use for inter-manager communication and overlay networking

 NOTE: As FM is designed to run as non-root user, you need the user to be in `docker` group, this is done automatically during the installation process.
 Use newgrp or reboot the system for changes to take effect **BEFORE** running ```./startup.sh```